dairin0d/OctreeSplatting/Notes/Overview.md

 All nodes are stored in a contiguous array, and each node is a struct consisting of:

-* Address - the index of this node's first clild (subnode) in the array
+* Address - the index of this node's first child (subnode) in the array
 * Mask - the bitmask of this node's non-empty octants (subnodes)
 * Data - the data associated with this node (for example, color)